 For many homeowners, dealing with pests during remodeling can be challenging.
 First, you need to address any existing pest problems before commencing the remodeling.
 Not doing so might create unwanted pest problems after the remodeling work is completed.
 For example, your builders could seal termites into the walls, making your space more susceptible to a termite infestation.
 So, it might be a good idea to schedule a termite inspection.
 Moreover, pests pose a lot of health risks to your employees and customers.

 Say you have a cockroach or an ant problem, for example.
-Don’t hesitate to contact a pest control team.
+Don’t hesitate to contact commercial pest control.
 Bear in mind that some pests, like bed bugs, cockroaches, pigeons, bark scorpions, and termites, may require a specialized approach.
 The good news is that pest control experts are widely available in most states.
 If you live in Phoenix, a simple Google search of the “best pest control in Phoenix, Arizona” will likely bring some viable results.

 The key takeaway here is that you should incorporate pest control into the remodeling plan to ensure your commercial space stays pest-free.